-- 1. Explain the scale on a map and use the scale to calculate distances. - 2.
-Define and describe the uses of small and large scale maps.
+- Types of maps: Explain the various types of maps and the strengths and weaknesses of each type. - Scale - Explain the scale on a map and use the scale to calculate distances. - Define and describe the uses of small and large scale maps. - Grids - Discuss the purpose of map grids. - Use latitude and longitude and UTM coordinates to describe the location of various features.